Hunter's Laptop: 120,000 'Deleted' Emails Recovered as Keeper Flees to Switzerland

 The Times reported that Hunter Biden is now the subject of an active federal grand jury in Delaware probing his business and tax transactions.

-Maxey also said the FBI failed to enter the laptop it got from computer repairman Mac Isaac into evidence for months.
+Maxey also said the FBI failed to enter the laptop it got from computer repairman John Paul Mac Isaac into evidence for months.

 "They essentially declared in their 'best opinion' – you notice how they always use weasel words – that this is a fabrication of elves in the basement of the Kremlin," Maxey said.